Mauritius campaign of 1809–1811: First exchanges

 Hamelin's forces were immediately effective: Caroline attacked a westbound convoy of East Indiamen in the action of 31 May 1809 in the Bay of Bengal and captured two, the Streatham and Europe.
-She seized several other small vessels on the cruise before slipping back to Île Bonaparte with her prizes in August.
+She seized several other small vessels on the cruise before slipping back to Isle Bonaparte with her prizes in August.
 Hamelin too cruised in the Bay of Bengal during the summer and autumn, Vénus accompanied by Manche and the corvette Créole.
 On 26 July, Vénus captured the Honourable East India Company (HEIC) warship Orient off the Nicobar Islands.

-Rowley's force had also been active: Nereide under Captain Robert Corbet captured a number of small vessels off Port Napoleon in the late spring, including the brig Aigle, which he sent to the Cape of Good Hope with a prize crew that mutinied, killed their officer and took the ship to Île Bonaparte.
+Rowley's force had also been active: Nereide under Captain Robert Corbet captured a number of small vessels off Port Napoleon in the late spring, including the brig Aigle, which he sent to the Cape of Good Hope with a prize crew that mutinied, killed their officer and took the ship to Isle Bonaparte.
 The brig HMS Otter, under Captain Nesbit Willoughby, raided an anchorage at Rivière Noire District on 14 August, capturing a coastal vessel (which he later had to abandon) under heavy fire.
 Willoughby also recaptured Aigle shortly afterwards.
 Rowley himself had chased the Bellone in Raisonnable as the French ship emerged from Port Napoleon on 17 August, but had been unable to catch her.
 Most significant of all was the seizure of the island of Rodrigues by a British Army force from India under Lieutenant Colonel Henry Keating.
 This small island was close enough to Isle de France to provide an effective base for the British blockade squadron and a staging area for a future invasion of the French islands.